 Almost no living thing can survive without water.
 Water is everywhere on our planet.
 It is the reason we have an organic life on earth.
 A water molecule consists of one oxygen atom combined with two hydrogen atoms.
 We use water throughout our day and night; in drinking, cooking, household needs, industries, and agriculture.
 Apart from these general uses of water, you might be amazed to know that water plays a major role in volcanic eruptions.
 Besides many horrific tales about volcanic eruptions, they are, in fact, very beneficial for us; as they provide nutrients to the surroundings which contain valuable minerals that are beneficial to plants.
 Therefore, water is the most important compound in our life.

 Chemical Formula: NaCl

 We can find salt on almost every dining table, as the basic ingredient which can be used in so many smart ways other than seasoning your food and is also considered as one of the most effective preservatives.
-Table salt is a chemical compound made my one atom of sodium joined together with one atom of chlorine held together by an ionic bond.
-Table salt if 96-99% of NaCl, other 1-4% are impurities or other chemical compounds added to it.
+Despite all common household uses of salt, it is also used as a deicing agent.
+It lowers the freezing point of water and prevents it from freezing.
+Table salt is a chemical compound made by one atom of sodium and one atom of chlorine, held together by an ionic bond.
+Almost 96-99% content of table salt is NaCl, rest 1-4% are impurities or other chemical compounds added to it.